-This lecture is special to me, because I bought a VHS tape of it just after I started working full-time, and watched it a million times.
-It changed my life.
-The lecture was delivered at the University of California, Santa Barbara.
+This lecture is special to me, because I bought a VHS tape of it from Access Research Network just after I started working full-time, and watched it a million times.
+A lot of people come to their convictions about God’s existence because of parents or church or intuitions, but for me it’s all about the scientific evidence.
+This lecture changed my life.
+I wish more people taught their children about this evidence!
+This lecture was delivered at the University of California, Santa Barbara.

 Dr. Bradley received his B.S. in Engineering Science and his Ph.D. in Materials Science from the University of Texas in Austin.

 Dr. Bradley taught for eight years at the Colorado School of Mines before assuming a position as Professor of Mechanical Engineering at Texas A&M University (TAMU) in 1976.

 During his 24 years at Texas A&M, Dr. Bradley served as Head of the Department of Mechanical Engineering at Texas A&M University and as Director of the Polymer Technology Center, and received five College of Engineering Research Awards.
 He has received over $4,500,000 in research grants and has published over 140 technical articles and book chapters.
 He has also co-authored “The Mystery Of Life’s Origin: Reassessing Current Theories.
 He is a Fellow of the American Society for Materials and of the American Scientific Affiliation and serves as a consultant for many Fortune 500 companies.

 He currently serves as Distinguished Professor of Engineering at Baylor University.